 Travel has exposed me to so much.
 I love stepping into other cultures and other ways of life and learning all that I can about just how big and diverse this world is.

 What’s your best and worst travel experience?

 The best travel experience I have had would have to be the first multi-state road trip that I took.
 Prior to venturing out on this adventure it was my tendency to visit one destination at a time.
-With the road trip I visited five states and multiple cities.
+On the road trip, I visited five states and multiple cities.

 It was such a unique experience for me as a fairly new traveler and allowed me to experience so many different cities at once.
 I also enjoy fast-paced travel so being able to jump from city to city was really enjoyable for me.

 Bad experiences while traveling have been limited for me, but my worst travel experience was running into a very run-down hotel.

 It was during a road trip, and at the end of the night, we were ready just to hit the pillow and be out.
 We arrived at the hotel, which we had reserved before starting the trip.
 It was an inexpensive hotel as we were trying to stay on budget, and we very quickly found out why.